aws-samples/sample-rapidly-scale-read-replicas-with-ebs-multi-attach/docs/11-troubleshooting.md

 1. **Deadlock-breaker.** If a stale ghost has blocked joins for > `STALE_FORCE_SECS` (120 s) and readers are pending, the watcher adds them anyway.
 Safe because new node-IDs are always monotonically higher than anything in the runtime list, so *adding* always reloads cleanly — new readers join despite the ghost.
 2. **Writer recycle resets the drift.** The runtime nodelist can only be truly cleared by restarting corosync; on the writer that means recycling it (terminate → ASG relaunches a fresh writer that remounts the data with `runtime = 1`).
 Recommended periodically for a heavily scale-cycled writer.

-The drift's other (worse) consequence — ghosts inflating `expected_votes` and freezing DLM — is covered in issue 8 below.
-(Earlier docs claimed the drift was "benign"; it is not — left unchecked it loses quorum and freezes I/O. The fixes in issue 8 keep quorum correct despite the ghosts.)
+The drift's other (worse) consequence — ghosts inflating `expected_votes` and freezing DLM — is covered in issue 8 below: left unchecked it loses quorum and freezes I/O, so the fixes in issue 8 keep quorum correct despite the ghosts.

 ### 6. GFS2 journal-recovery timeout